GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 ### Linux system requirements

-The library is built and tested on Ubuntu 16.04 LTS Linux, on the amd64 architecture.
-The shared object file `libkmsp11.so` is compatible with any Linux distribution that contains glibc version 2.17 or greater.
+The library is built and tested on Ubuntu 20.04 LTS Linux, on the amd64 architecture.
+The shared object file `libkmsp11.so` is compatible with any Linux distribution that contains glibc version 2.29 or greater.
 You do not need to compile the library yourself, and it does not require an installation routine.

+NOTE: for use on older distributions, versions 1.9 and older of this library used to be built on Ubuntu 16.04 LTS Linux, and thus only require glibc 2.17+.

 ### Windows system requirements